MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ### Permitted References

-An encoder MAY encode headers using any static table entry or any dynamic header table entry referenced by a LIVE checkpoint.
+When encoding headers on a request stream or referencing existing entries in a checkpoint stream, an encoder MAY reference any static table entry or any dynamic header table entry referenced by a LIVE checkpoint.
+References to entries in NEW or PENDING checkpoints are permitted only if the client has set `SETTING_QPACK_BLOCKING_PERMITTED` (see {{setting-block}}).

+If a decoder receives a reference to an empty slot in the dynamic table but has not sent `SETTING_QPACK_BLOCKING_PERMITTED`, this MUST be treated as:

+- A stream error of type `ERROR_QPACK_INVALID_REFERENCE` if on a request stream
+- A connection error of type `ERROR_INVALID_REFERENCE` if on a checkpoint stream

+Since DYING is a purely internal state to the encoder, a DYING checkpoint can be returned to LIVE with no peer-visible change.
+Thus, references to DYING checkpoints are possible, but usually inadvisable.
+Table entries contained only in a DEAD checkpoint can never be referenced.

 ### Header Table Size

 As in HPACK, the dynamic table is constrained to the maximum size specified by the decoder.
 An attempt to add a header to the dynamic table or to create a new checkpoint which causes it to exceed the maximum size MUST be treated as an error by a decoder.
-To enable encoders to reclaim space, encoders can delete checkpoints (see {{checkpoints}}).
+To enable encoders to reclaim space, encoders can drop old checkpoints (see {{checkpoints}}).

 The total table size is calculated as follows: